shiming-chen/TransZero_pp/README.md

 # TransZero

-This is anonymous project website of the paper "*TransZero: Attribute-guided Transformer for Zero-Shot Learning*" submitted to AAAI 2022.
+This is anonymous project website of the paper "***TransZero: Attribute-guided Transformer for Zero-Shot Learning***" submitted to AAAI 2022.
 This website includes the following materials for testing and checking our results reported in our paper:

 1. The trained model
 2. The test scripts
-3. The t-SNE visualization of visual features on SUN and AWA2.
+3. The t-SNE visualization of visual features on **CUB**, **SUN** and **AWA2**.
 4. More visualization of attention maps.

 **Once our paper is accepted, we will release all codes of this work**.